subash-ghub/Donation_Payment/README.md

 ### Payment Integration Website
 This is a donation website in which we have integrated payment gateway.
+This is mainly created to integrate it with our KOLA application

 ### Use Of Project
 This project can be used in any e-commerce or donation website.